 “Der Reich-Ranicki des jazz” Die Welt

-“The most perceptive critic writing about jazz today” Ted Gioia author The History of Jazz
+“The most perceptive critic writing about jazz today…who deserves a lot of credit for grasping the larger geographical shifts in the jazz world before anybody else.”
+Ted Gioia author The History of Jazz

-“One of the most astute observers and profound analysts of the international jazz development” Radio DLF Jazz Facts (National German Radio)
+“One of the most astute observers and profound analysts of the international jazz development,” Jazz Facts (Deutschlandfunk — National German Radio)

-“One of the leading jazz journalists in the world” Joe Zawinul Days, University for Music and Performing Arts and Institute for Popular Music, Vienna
+“One of the leading jazz journalists in the world,” University for Music and Performing Arts and Institute for Popular Music, Vienna

 “One of the world’s most prestigious jazz journalists,” ACT Music

-“A heavyweight jazz thinker” BBC Radio 3 Jazz File (National UK Radio)
+“A heavyweight jazz thinker,” Jazz File (BBC Radio 3 — National UK Radio)

-“The most perceptive critic writing about jazz today” Prof/Dr Tommy Smith, Artistic Director of Jazz, Royal Conservatoire of Scotland and The Scottish National Jazz Orchestra.
+“The most perceptive critic writing about jazz today,” Prof/Dr Tommy Smith, Saxophonist, Composer, Arranger, Artistic Director of Jazz, Royal Conservatoire of Scotland and The Scottish National Jazz Orchestra.

-“Stuart Nicholson has communicated a lot about the music to listeners” Nat Hentoff
+“Stuart Nicholson has communicated a lot about the music to listeners,” Nat Hentoff, Historian, Novelist, Jazz Critic

 Stuart Nicholson’s first book, Jazz: The Modern Resurgence appeared in 1990.
 A detailed overview of jazz to be heard in the 1980s, it received widespread acclaim on publication and is now regarded as the definitive work on what was an important renascent decade for jazz.
 It was re-published in paperback world-wide in 1995 by Da Capo as Jazz the 1980s Resurgence, when the American magazine Jazz Times called it ‘A meticulous survey of the decade.’
 Jazz: The 1980s Resurgence provided the inspiration for Australia’s critically acclaimed contemporary jazz radio programme, Esoteric Circle on Three D radio 93.7 FM.

-In 1993, Stuart Nicholson’s biography of Ella Fitzgerald appeared in the United Kingdom and was immediately hailed ‘One of the best biographies of a jazz performer ever written.’
-The following year it appeared in the United States and was nominated ‘A Notable Book of 1994’ by The New York Times Review of Books and subsequently, a ‘Noteworthy Paperback’ of 1996.
-On its fifth reprint in the USA in 2004, it was described as ‘a classic of jazz literature.’
+In 1993, Stuart Nicholson’s biography of Ella Fitzgerald appeared in the United Kingdom and was immediately hailed as ‘One of the best biographies of a jazz performer ever written.’
+When it was published the following year in the United States, it benefitted from the input of Norman Granz — founder of Verve records and Ella’s long-time manager and personal confident, who famously presented Ella in his Jazz at the Philharmonic concert series and extensively recorded her in the 1950s and 1960s, including the definitive Songbook series.
+Granz went through each chapter with the author, contributing personal reminiscences and making valuable suggestions where appropriate.
+It was nominated ‘A Notable Book of 1994’ by The New York Times Review of Books and subsequently, a ‘Noteworthy Paperback’ of 1996.
+On its seventh English language reprint in 2004, it was described as ‘A classic of jazz literature.’
+Ella Fitzgerald has been published in translation in several countries including Germany, Brazil, Poland, and Taiwan.
+It’s eighth English language reprint is scheduled for 2023 in the USA.
+In 2017, Ella Fitzgerald was placed second in the American website Off the Shelf’s 10 Must-Read Biographies of Our Favorite American Icons.

-Stuart Nicholson’s groundbreaking biography of Billie Holiday was published in the United Kingdom in 1995 and was acclaimed ‘The best biography yet of the star called Lady Day’ by the Daily Express.
-On publication in the United States later in the year, Ned Rorern, winner of the Pulitzer Prize for Music in 1976, said it was ‘Intelligent, well written and maddeningly thorough’ and praised its musical insights in The New York Times Review of Books, which nominated it ‘A Notable Book of 1995’ and subsequently, a ‘Noteworthy Paperback’ of 1997.
+In 1995, Stuart Nicholson’s groundbreaking biography of Billie Holiday was published in the United Kingdom, U.S.A. and Japan in 1995.
+It included a wealth of previously unpublished research by the author and his researcher Marsha Saron Dennis and once again it included the valuable input of Norman Granz — who famously presented her on his Jazz at the Philharmonic concert series and recorded her on his Verve record label in the 1950s — who went through each chapter with the author contributing personal reminiscences and making valuable suggestions where appropriate.
+Acclaimed ‘The best biography yet of the star called Lady Day’ by the Daily Express, on publication, Ned Rorem, winner of the Pulitzer Prize for Music in 1976, said it was ‘Intelligent, well written and maddeningly thorough’ and praised its musical insights in The New York Times Review of Books, which nominated it ‘A Notable Book of 1995’ and subsequently, a ‘Noteworthy Paperback of 1997′.

 • Stuart Nicholson is the only jazz writer from outside the United States to have received two ‘Notable Book of the Year’ citations from The New York Times Review of Books.